dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.3 =
+- Add: Admins with `manage_wallets` can now view deposit addresses and balances of users in the user profile screen.
+- Improve: Better cache control in the JSON API.
+- Fix: Bug with the `get_transactions` API where data was not returned when using the friendly URI form instead of GET parameters.
+- Fix: Warnings, errors and other notices that are relevant to wallet managers are now only shown to users with `manage_wallets`.
+- Fix: Invalid `get_transactions` JSON API request with NaN argument while the frontend UI initializes.
+- Add: Instructions for downloading the documentation added in the about section.

 = 2.10.2 =
 - Add: Exchange rates are now available over tor.
 Only enable this if running WordPress on an Onion hidden service.